Bingzhi-Du/bd/README.md

 - AMD Ryzen 6800
 ### Installation of Spark (Prerequisites for PySpark)
 Pyspark is a python lib to invoke the Spark on your computer/vm.
 Hence, before installing PySpark, ensure that the following dependencies are installed:
-- Java 17 LTS is recommened (java 21 LTS is NOT suit for spark 3.5 or 3.5-)
+- Java 17 LTS (JDK 17 LTS) is recommened (Java 21 LTS is NOT suit for spark 3.5 or 3.5-)
 - Scala (generally:Spark 3.+ match scala 2.12.X/2.13.X)
 - Spark
 - Hadoop (Optional) Win need winutils